Stability of Piecewise Deterministic Markovian Metapopulation Processes on Networks: Proofs

-For simplicity reasons, we will assume that all $\phi^i$ associated with sources are $\mathcal{C}^1$ functions (rather than merely piecewise $\mathcal{C}^1$) on $\R_+$ and that $\mu_{i,j}$ measures admit continuous density functions $f_{i,j}$ on $[0,1]$ (instead of just admitting an absolutely continuous component on a subinterval of $[0,1]$).
-The general case only requires reducing the domain over which it is possible to consider our paths of interest, which induces an unnecessary notational inflation. \pe \\ Even if it means considering a larger $T$ than in Step 1, we may assume that $\Phi(x,T)\in \R_+^{m}\times \{0\}^{n-m}$ for all $x\in \mathcal{B}(x^0,\delta)$.
-As in Step 1, we define $\varepsilon$ and $\eta$ such that (\ref{varepilon_et_a}) holds. \pe \\ Let us begin by proving the following inequality:
+For simplicity reasons, we will assume that all $\phi_i$ associated with sources are $\mathcal{C}^1$ functions (rather than merely piecewise $\mathcal{C}^1$) on $\R_+$ and that $\overline{\mu}_{i,j}$ measures admit continuous density functions $f_{i,j}$ on $[0,1]$ (instead of just admitting an absolutely continuous component on a subinterval of $[0,1]$).
+The general case only requires reducing the domain over which it is possible to consider our paths of interest, which induces an unnecessary notational inflation.\pe